-The practice note outlines that when appropriate maximum and minimum height and setback controls are identified, they should be included in the relevant planning scheme as discretionary controls with clear design objectives.
+The Practice Note outlines that when appropriate maximum and minimum height and setback controls are identified, they should be included in the relevant planning scheme as discretionary controls with clear design objectives.

 Activity centre pilot program

 Discretionary height controls – sometimes described as ‘preferred’ heights – are performance based provisions that allow for flexibility and variation.
-This means development applications are assessed on a case-by-case basis.
-This can result in delays to resolve planning applications, additional costs and contributes to uncertainty for the community about the height and scale of development that may ultimately occur.
+This means development applications are assessed on a case-by-case basis, and heights expressed in planning controls can be exceeded.

 It will look at ways to strengthen height controls in activity centres, while still recognising their role as areas for medium and higher density development.